 In the Sunshine State Conference, success on the volleyball court does not come with ease.
 It's that fact alone that makes Sam Cibrone's long list of accomplishments that much more impressive as he has elevated the Saint Leo University volleyball program from a conference doormat to one of national recognition and conference glory.

-A journey that started when he was named head coach on May 17, 2004, fans have seen his teams claim a Sunshine State Conference championship, an SSC Coach of the Year honor, a NCAA Tournament regional championship appearance and countless All-Conference, All-Region and All-America honors en route to becoming the winningest coach in Saint Leo Volleyball history.
+A journey that started when he was named head coach on May 17, 2004, fans have seen his teams claim two Sunshine State Conference championships, two SSC Coach of the Year honors, a NCAA Tournament regional championship appearance and countless All-Conference, All-Region and All-America honors en route to becoming the winningest coach in Saint Leo Volleyball history.

 Cibrone led the Lions to their third-straight NCAA appearance in 2015, winning the first round game, before eventually falling in a five-set match to the eventual NCAA Runners-up in Palm Beach Atlantic.
 The Lions accumulated a 21-11 record, and a 10-6 Sunshine State Conference record for a second-place finish, for which he earned SSC Coach of the Year.
 This was just the Lions fourth winning SSC record, all four coming under Cibrone’s tutelage.
 This was also Cibrone’s fifth 20-plus win season.
 The Lions saw two earn AVCA All-American honors, and four earn All-SSC honors.